antonhalim/pg-school-domain-with-db-bk-002-public/README.md

 Will define a `Student` class that includes behaviors of a basic ORM.

+## Setup
+Run `bundle install`.
+This installs all supporting gems.
+Run `createdb students`.
+This assignment will have its own database.

 ## Environment

-Our environment is going to be a single point of requires and loads.
+Our environment file located at `config/environment.rb` is going to be a single point of requires and loads.

 ### `DB[:conn]`

 Additionally, our environment is going to define a constant, `DB`, that will be equal to a hash, with a single key, `:conn`, that represents our database connection.
-This key will have a value of a connection to a sqlite3 database in the db directory.
-However, in our spec_helper, our testing environment, we're going to redefine the value of that key (not of the constant though) to point to an in-memory database.
+This key will have a value of a connection to the Postgres `students` database.
+However, in our spec_helper, our testing environment, we're going to redefine the value of that key (not of the constant though) to point to a separate database.
 This will allow our tests to run in isolation of our production database.
 Whenever we want to refer to the applications connection to the database, we will simply rely on `DB[:conn]`.

 ## The Spec Suite